 Defendant Crane Co. has faced a great deal of litigation for its alleged actions with regard to the manufacture of asbestos-containing products often used on Navy ships.

-Plaintiff alleged his condition is the direct result of exposure to products that were made, sold or distributed by defendant.
+Plaintiff alleged his condition is the direct result of exposure to products that were made, sold, or distributed by the defendant.
 He alleges willful and wanton misconduct, negligent spoliation of evidence, willful spoliation of evidence and negligence.
-Defendant, he argues, knew or should have known its products were dangerous, and even so, failed to exercise ordinary care in order to ensure his safety.
+The defendant, he argues, knew or should have known its products were dangerous, and even so, failed to exercise ordinary care in order to ensure his safety.

-Defense responded with a motion to dismiss.
+The defense responded with a motion to dismiss.
 In that motion, defendant argued the allegations were insufficient because plaintiff failed to describe in any great detail claims upon which defense had a fair notice of grounds to defend.
-The firm noted plaintiff had produced a list of ships upon which he worked, but argued there was no allegation of specific products made/sold/distributed by defendant that caused injury.
+The firm noted plaintiff had produced a list of ships upon which he worked but argued there was no allegation of specific products made/sold/distributed by the defendant that caused injury.

 The judge responded there was a sufficient statement of fact made by plaintiff that was, on its face, plausible.
 That was the only requirement plaintiff had to meet in order to survive summary judgment.